cookc3174/fs102Spring2017-presentation1-cookc3174/README.md

 # seke2015-panel-presentation

-This repository contains the HTML source code and additional resources for a presentation that I, [Gregory M.
+This repository contains the HTML source code and additional resources for a presentation that I, [Christopher Cook](https://cookc3174.github.io), used to practice using atom and learn how to create my own slides.

-Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham), gave during a panel at the 27th International Conference on Software Engineering and Knowledge Engineering (SEKE 2015).
-The presentation's source code uses the [reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slide.
+[reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slide.
 I have developed a custom theme for the slides that manages the formatting, color scheme, and the use of full-screen photographs on the backgrounds.